azmanbostjan/CaldaChallenge/README.md

 Because job scheduler is not available locally, i recommend pushing to prod or running scheduled functions manually.
 Edge functions are not published with code using supabase start, so i added a bash script to publish all edge function before calling supabase start
-Commands are prefixed with npx, as i installed Supabase under a local user
+Commands are prefixed with npx, as i installed Supabase under a local user TODO for local dev .env also has to be set, see .env.example

 ## Project Structure